EricoCartmanez/vpn-auto/README.md

 For other apps I have no idea, google it :)

+8 There another tool needed which will produce the tokens and you install it like this:
+`sudo apt-get install oathtool`

-8. So, the simple script we 'll use will look like this:
+9. So, the simple script we 'll use will look like this:
 ```
 #!/usr/bin/bash